labex-labs/open-source-labs/rust/rust-book/lab-ch19-04-advanced-types/step4.md

 Listing 19-26: A `match` with an arm that ends in `continue`

 At the time, we skipped over some details in this code.
-In "The match Control Flow Construct" on page XX, we discussed that `match` arms must all return the same type.
+In "The match Control Flow Construct", we discussed that `match` arms must all return the same type.
 So, for example, the following code doesn't work:

 ```rust
 let guess = match guess.trim().parse() {